harness/developer-hub/docs/cloud-development-environment/get-started/getting-started-with-cde.md

 ### Create a Gitspace

-1. As you go to the CDE Module from the side nav, you'll be redirected to the Getting Started wizard in case there is no new gitspaces for the selected Project.
+1. Select the **Cloud Development Environments** module from the side nav.
+You will be redirected to the **Getting Started** wizard if there are no existing Gitspaces.

 ![](./static/select-module.png)

-2. You can as well select a project where you want to create a new gitspace.
+2. Select the Project where you want to create a new Gitspace.

 ![](./static/select-project.png)

-3. Now on the Create Gitspace page, select the Git Provider, by default we select the **Harness Code**.
-In case you select any other git provider, you need to [configure the oauth](https://developer.harness.io/docs/platform/git-experience/oauth-integration/#configure-oauth-for-git-provider) for the same.
+3. On the **Create Gitspace** page, select the Git Provider.
+By default, **Harness Code** is selected.
+If you select any other Git provider and you want to create Gitspaces for private repositories, you should [configure OAuth](https://developer.harness.io/docs/platform/git-experience/oauth-integration/#configure-oauth-for-git-provider).

-4. In this quickstart we are using the repository present in GitHub, hence you can fork the repo and start using it.
+4. For this quickstart, we will use a GitHub public repository.
 Repository URL is `https://github.com/harness-community/demo-repo-nm` (enter URL of your fork if you forked it), make sure the URL is the clone URL strictly of the format `https://git-provider.com/organisation/repository` any extra string post this might cause an error.

-5. Leave the default branch main selected.
+5. Leave the default branch **main** selected.

 6. Select the IDE.

     - Choosing VS Code Browser will open up the Gitspace in a new browser tab

-    - Choosing VS Code Desktop will open the Gitspace in your desktop VS Code application, if you have the plugin installed.
+    - Choosing VS Code Desktop will open the Gitspace in your desktop VS Code application.
+You will need to install the [Gitspaces vscode plugin from Harness Inc](https://marketplace.visualstudio.com/items?itemName=harness-inc.gitspaces).

 7. Now select the **Region** and **Machine Type** (Standard: 2 Core CPU, 8GB RAM, Disk Space: 30GB; Large: 4 Core CPU, 16GB RAM, Disk Space: 30GB ) and click on **Create Gitspace**.

 ![](./static/create-gitspace.png)

-8. After clicking on **Create Gitspace**, you’ll be redirected to the Gitspace Details page, where you can view the events and logs as the Gitspace is being created.
-Once it is ready, you can open the Gitspace by clicking the **Open VS Code Online** or **Open VS Code Desktop** button at the top right of the page.
+8. After clicking on **Create Gitspace**, you’ll be redirected to the **Gitspace Details** page, where you can view the events and logs as the Gitspace is being created.
+Once it is ready, you can open the Gitspace by clicking the **Open VS Code Online** or **Open VS Code Desktop** button at the top right of the page.If you're using VS Code Desktop, you'll need to [install the plugin](#install-gitspace-vs-code-extension-for-vs-code-desktop) to view and connect to your Gitspace.

 ![](./static/gitspaces-starting.png)